robert-burger/libosal/tests/posix/unittests_posix.md

 similar as above, but

-- more than one waiter and sender, respectively
+- more than one waiter, respectively

-- variant 1: just count how many events were received
+- variant 1: just count how many events were received ✓

 - variant 2: sending and receiving times are registered

-- Variant 3: the sender thread holds a mutex to introduce a random delay, which the receivers waits for, and posts a small random number of events at once.
-And the time registered by the senders is the time after releasing the mutex

-- sending and waiting times are merge-sorted before the comparison, and the difference has to be below a threhold
+- For variant 2, sending and waiting times can be merge-sorted before the comparison, and the difference has to be below a threshold

+  ==> This was put back because comparing times needs
+      some link between receiver and sender, like an extra event number, and because it has to be shared, this requires additional linking.

 ### semaphore_trywait()

-- uses variant 1 from above with a random long delay
+- variant 1 from above with a random long delay

 ### semaphoore_timedwait()